maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 + PaaS
 + **Feedback : Platform as a Service, or PaaS, goes one step beyond IaaS by providing a requested operating system on which applications can be installed.**

+### Underlay Network
++ BGP
++ **Feedback : The scalability of Layer 3 protocols, especially with regards to BGP, is much higher than Layer 2 technologies, and can scale from tens of thousands to hundreds of thousands of host devices.**

 ### Data Center Underlay Network
 + spine network device redundancy
 + fast failover